 These molecules have atoms that differ in their electronegativity.
-Therefore, highly electronegative atom attracts the bonded pair of electron slightly more towards it and gains a partial negative charge.
+Therefore, a highly electronegative atom attracts the bonded pair of electrons slightly more towards it and gains a partial negative charge.

 Examples of such molecules are HBr, OF2, etc. You can also check the reason for the polarity of OF2.

 Nonpolar Molecules: The molecules are said to be nonpolar if the atoms have equal charge distribution on them.
 Two atoms covalently bonded form a nonpolar molecule if the atoms have equal electronegativity.